strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 Since Kafka 3.0, the producer enables the stronger delivery guarantees by default (`acks=all`, `enable.idempotence=true`).
 In addition to durability, this provides partition level message ordering and duplicates protection.

-When the idempotent producer is enabled, the broker registers the producer id (PID) and the epoch (producer session).
+When the idempotent producer is enabled, the broker registers a producer id (PID) for every new producer instance, including restarts.
 A sequence number is assigned to each record when the batch is first added to a produce request and never changed, even if the batch is resent.
 The broker keeps track of the sequence number per producer and partition, periodically storing this information in a `.snapshot` file.
 Whenever a new batch arrives, the broker checks if the last received number is equal to the first batch number plus one, then the batch is acknowledged, otherwise it is rejected.